Paofeval/ecu/draft/subcountry2014/layers/index.md

+## rgn_global

-## rgn_global: regions used in global analysis for Nature 2012, subset of regions_labels by type=eez and not deleted or disputed
+regions used in global analysis for Nature 2012, subset of regions_labels by type=eez and not deleted or disputed

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|